tjboise/Damage_Density/README.md

 ---

+An new index was proposed to quantify the defects intensity.

-3. **DamageDensity**: This file foler is to calculate the index "damage density" in a IR image🌳
+ **DamageDensity**: This file foler is to calculate the index "damage density" in a IR image🌳

 Framework to calculate the damage density in infrastructure